Connector

 setBytes Array[Byte]/Option[Array[Byte]]

-setDate LocalDate/Option[LocalDate] Directly handle java.time instead of java.sql.
+setDate LocalDate/Option[LocalDate] Directly handles java.time instead of java.sql.

-setTime LocalTime/Option[LocalTime] Directly handle java.time instead of java.sql.
+setTime LocalTime/Option[LocalTime] Directly handles java.time instead of java.sql.

-setTimestamp LocalDateTime/Option[LocalDateTime] Directly handle java.time instead of java.sql.
+setTimestamp LocalDateTime/Option[LocalDateTime] Directly handles java.time instead of java.sql.

-setYear Year/Option[Year] Directly handle java.time instead of java.sql.
+setYear Year/Option[Year] Directly handles java.time instead of java.sql.

 Write Query

-The value returned by the MySQL server as a result of executing the query is the number of rows affected.
+The values returned from the MySQL server as a result of executing the query are the number of affected rows returned as the return value.

 for